Easy Deployment Guide for Secure Firewall Threat Defense 1000, 2100, and 3100 Series

 In the Policy Assignment step, use the drop-down menu to select an access control policy to deploy once the device is onboarded.
 If you have no policies configured, select the Default Access Control Policy.

-Select the base licenses you want applied to the device.
+Select the subscription licenses you want to apply to the device.
 Click Next.

 What to do next

-From the Inventory page, select the device you just onboarded and select any of the option listed under the Management pane located to the right.
+Once the device is synchronized, select the device you just onboarded from the Inventory page and select any of the options listed under the Device Management pane located to the right.
 We strongly recommend the following actions:

-• Create a custom access control policy to customize the security for your environment.
-See the Access Control Policies chapter for more information.
+• If you did not already, create a custom access control policy to customize the security for your environment.
+See Access Control Overview in Managing Firewall Threat Defense with Cloud-Delivered Firewall Management Center in Cisco Defense Orchestrator for more information.

-• Enable Cisco Security Analytics and Logging (SAL) to view events in the CDO dashboard or register the device to an Firepower Management Center for security analytics.
-See the Cisco Security Analytics and Logging chapter for more information.
+• Enable Cisco Security Analytics and Logging (SAL) to view events in the CDO dashboard or register the device to an Secure Firewall Management Center for security analytics.
+See Cisco Security Analytics and Logging in Managing Firewall Threat Defense with Cloud-Delivered Firewall Management Center in Cisco Defense Orchestrator for more information.